-- Q: Do I have to maintain a physical copy of the pawn ticket or sales receipt? - A: Yes.
-A pawnshop or secondhand merchant must maintain a physical copy of the pawn ticket or sales receipt for no less than 3 years.
-See section 13-32a-108(1). - Q: What information do I need to collect on the pawn ticket or sales receipt for each transaction? - A: -Date and time of the transaction - -Whether the transaction is a pawn or purchase - -Ticket or receipt number - -Date ticket must be redeemed (if item was pawned) - -The seller's name, residence address, date of birth, driver's license number (or other valid form of federal or state issued ID), and phone number. - -Seller's signature - -Legible fingerprint of the seller's right index finger (Not necessary if you are transmitting digital fingerprints to the central database) - -The amount loaned on or paid for the item - -The identification of the business employee collecting the seller info - -An accurate description of the item being pawned or sold to the business, including: identifying marks such as names, brand names, numbers, serial numbers, model numbers, color, manufacturers' names, and size; metallic composition, and any jewels, stones, or glass; any other marks of identification or indicia of ownership on the property; the weight of the property, if the payment is based on weight; any other unique identifying feature; gold content, if indicated.
-See section 13-32a-104. - Q: Are there articles of property I am not allowed to purchase from the public? - A: Yes.
-Prohibited items include:
+Q: Do I have to maintain a physical copy of the pawn ticket or sales receipt?

+A: Yes.
+A pawnshop or secondhand merchandise dealer must maintain a physical copy of the pawn ticket or sales receipt for no less than 3 years.
+See section 13-32a-108(1).
+Catalytic converter purchasers are not required to create a ticket, but are not prohibited from doing so if they so choose.

+Q: What information do I need to collect on the pawn ticket or sales receipt for each transaction?

+- A: -Date and time of the transaction - -Whether the transaction is a pawn or purchase - -Ticket or receipt number - -Date ticket must be redeemed (if item was pawned) - -The seller's name, residence address, date of birth, driver's license number (or other valid form of federal or state issued ID), and phone number. - -Seller's signature - -Legible fingerprint of the seller's right index finger (Not necessary if you are transmitting digital fingerprints to the central database) - -The amount loaned on or paid for the item - -The identification of the business employee collecting the seller info - -An accurate description of the item being pawned or sold to the business, including: identifying marks such as names, brand names, numbers, serial numbers, model numbers, color, manufacturers' names, and size; metallic composition, and any jewels, stones, or glass; any other marks of identification or indicia of ownership on the property; the weight of the property, if the payment is based on weight; any other unique identifying feature; gold content, if indicated.
+See section 13-32a-104.